curvegrid/go-ethereum-wiki/Developers'-Guide.md

 killall -QUIT geth
 ```

-This will dump stracktraces for each instance to their respective log file.
+This will dump stack traces for each instance to their respective log file.

 ## Contributing